 Program 21-52 Executive Producer: Reed Pence

 Air Week: Studio Production: Jason Dickey

-12/26/2021
+12/26/21

 SEGMENT 1: SAVING PRESCHOOL EDUCATION Time Duration

-Synopsis: Preschool teachers have left the profession in huge numbers, closing some schools and three nowhere to safely leave their children, millions of people are unable to return to work, sabe recovery.
-An expert discusses the low wages behind the 10% (or more) drop in early educate legislation may finally turn the industry around. otaging economic 1:50 11:32
+Synopsis: Preschool teachers have left the profession in huge numbers, closing some schools and threatening others.
+With nowhere to safely leave their children, millions of people are unable to return to work, sabotaging economic recovery.
+An expert discusses the low wages behind the 10% (or more) drop in early educators and how current legislation may finally turn the industry around.
+1:50 11:32

 Host & Producer: Reed Pence

-Guests: Lauren Hogan, Managing Director for Policy and Professional Advancement, National Assoc Education of Young Children iation for the
+Guests: Lauren Hogan, Managing Director for Policy and Professional Advancement, National Association for the Education of Young Children

-Compliancy issues: Pandemic Policy, Economics, Public Health, Education, Children and Youth at Risk, Legislatic Government, Employment and Unemployment on and Policy, Federal
+Compliancy issues: Pandemic Policy, Economics, Public Health, Education, Children and Youth at Risk, Legislation and Policy, Federal Government, Employment and Unemployment

 Links: Lauren Hogan NAEYC

-SEGMENT 2: ADVANCES THAT MAY ELIMINATE SCARRING

-Synopsis: Scars are a public health as well as aesthetic threat, as internal scars can compromise the function of organs and tissues.
+SEGMENT 2: ADVANCES THAT MAY ELIMINATE SCARRING Time Duration Synopsis: Scars are a public health as well as aesthetic threat, as internal scars can compromise the function of organs and tissues.
 Scientists are now devising medications that promote healing without producing scars.
 One of the scientists on the front lines discusses how these medicines work and their possible uses.
-14:24 8:33 Host: Nancy Benson Producer: Polly Hansen Guests: Dr. Michael Longaker, Professor of Surgery and Director, Institute of Stem Cell Biology and Regenerative Medicine, Stanford University Compliancy issues: Health Care, Consumerism, Technology, Public Health, Education Links: Michael Longaker - Stanford Profile
+14:24 8:33 Host: Nancy Benson Producer: Polly Hansen Guests: Dr. Michael Longaker, Professor of Surgery and Director, Institute of Stem Cell Biology and Regenerative Medicine, Stanford University Compliancy issues: Health Care, Consumerism, Technology, Public Health, Education Links: Michael Longaker - Stanford Profile Longaker Laboratory

-Longaker Laboratory